CONTENT WARNING: The following article discusses depression and suicide.

 The title cast you as Evan Winter, who is effectively the creator himself.
 He’s a cog in the corporate machine that longs for a relationship with one of his co-workers and constantly day dreams in fantasies that cast him as different people with varying degrees of success, or he contrives satirical bits that expose his problems with the world and himself.
 He also occasional has thoughts that tell him to do things, like go to the roof and jump off.
 Evan Winter is not a well man.
 His story is told in two days, one regular day of work, and one years later where everything comes crashing down.

 Make no mistake, this is practically autobiographical.
-A few names are changed and people combined into a single character to make the narrative run smoother, but the thoughts of the main character are thoughts O'Neill has had in his life.
-As you walk around and interact with the world, you're interrupted by black screens of white text that type out some sort of skit or give some of Winter's thoughts, and all of these skits range from cynically hilarious to crushing in how frank and grim they are.
-It's not just Winter hating himself or people that have annoyed him, but monologues where Winter tries to ease guilt off himself in failure for his actions towards a coworker, or a direct address to the player about the events they're about to play through.
-O'Neill is very clear about all of this, including that you shouldn't see yourself in Winter if you haven't wasted your twenties the way he did.
-All this horrible truth and fire spitting gives a power to the game's writing that overrides every shortcoming.
+A few names are changed and people combined into a single character to make the narrative run smoother, but the thoughts of the main character are thoughts O’Neill has had in his life.
+As you walk around and interact with the world, you’re interrupted by black screens of white text that type out some sort of skit or give some of Winter’s thoughts, and all of these skits range from cynically hilarious to crushing in how frank and grim they are.
+It’s not just Winter hating himself or people that have annoyed him, but monologues where Winter tries to ease his guilt for his many failures in relationships, or a direct address to the player about the events they’re about to play through.
+O’Neill is very clear about all of this, including that you shouldn’t see yourself in Winter if you haven’t wasted your twenties the way he did.
+All this horrible truth and fire spitting gives a power to the game’s writing that overrides every shortcoming.

 The game, even in its final form, is made crudely from RPG Maker, with the default portraits for unimportant NPCs used instead of new art.
 It does create an uncanny valley effect at times, but it’s clearly a choice based on budget.
 Very few tiles are custom made, and the well done CG art mixed in (from the talented Archia) doesn’t particularly match the game’s regular classic RPG style brought on by the engine used.
 But all these ugly contradictions seem to fit, if only because the story being told is about Winter’s (and O’Neill’s) ugly hypocrisy.
 Nothing about their story fits as it should, because they’re mentally poisoned, and the cheap production actually manages to compliment this in some way.
 It’s distracting at times, especially the generic menus, but you forget about it quickly as the story begins to move into that second day.